coreos/fleet/Documentation/deployment.md

 The `fleetctl` client tool uses SSH to interact with a fleet cluster.
 This means each client's public SSH key must be authorized to access each `fleet` machine.

+Authorizing a public SSH key is typically as easy as appending it to the user's `~/.ssh/authorized_keys` file.
+This may not be true on your systemd, though.
+If running CoreOS, use the built-in `update-ssh-keys` utility - it helps manage multiple authorized keys.

-Included in the [fleet source](../contrib/fleetctl-inject-ssh.sh) is a script that will help distribute SSH keys across a fleet cluster running on CoreOS.
-Using it is as simple as piping the contents of a public SSH key into the script:
+To make things incredibly easy, included in the [fleet source](../contrib/fleetctl-inject-ssh.sh) is a script that will distribute SSH keys across a fleet cluster running on CoreOS.
+Simply pipe the contents of a public SSH key into the script:

 ```
 cat ~/.ssh/id_rsa.pub | ./fleetctl-inject-ssh.sh simon